Schema

 There are two types of Schema:

-- Visitor Schema
+- User Schema

-- Action Schema
+- Event Schema

 Schemas can be found in the Configure section of the Woopra Dashboard.

-Visitor Schema
+User Schema

 For each Schema, define the title, description, key, type, and aggregation: